fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 >
 >&mdash; Ellen Ullman, _Close to the Machine: Technophilia and Its Discontents_

-We can identify these little building blocks by describing a valid hex color.
-How do we describe a valid hex color?

-Let's start with a natural language
-We can start by listing all the characteristics of a valid hex color in plain English (or German or Esperanto or Morse code).

-A hex color is a string.
+To find the elements of a hex color, let's think of a hex color string as a pattern of characters:
 The first character of the string is always `#`.
-Every character after the first character must be a valid hexadecimal digit.
+Every character after the first must be a valid hexadecimal digit.
-Hexadecimal digits are the integers 0 through 9 and the characters A through F.
+Hexadecimal digits are the integers `0` through `9` and the characters `A` through `F`.
-All of the alphabetic characters can be lowercase or uppercase.
+Lowercase and uppercase alphabetic characters are both valid.
 The hexadecimal string for a hex color is always three digits or six digits long.

-This wasn't too hard to describe.
-But the problem with using natural language is that its exact meaning is often ambiguous.
+This pattern doesn't sound too complicated but our description of the pattern is ambiguous.
-For example, I forgot to mention in the list above that a hex color string does not include any whitespace.
+For example, we forgot to mention that a hex number does not include any whitespace.
-Maybe those who are familiar with hex color strings would "leap over" this "small misunderstanding", but I can't be certain that everyone would.
+Maybe those who are familiar with hex color strings would "leap over" this "small misunderstanding" but we can't be certain that everyone would.

-So I add another item to the list that says "Hex color strings contain no whitespace".
+So we add another item to the list that says "Hex color strings do not contain whitespace".
-But now I have to define what I mean by whitespace.
+But now we have to define whitespace.
+Is whitespace just a space character?
+Or spaces and tabs?
+What about linebreaks?
-So the list gets longer and the requirements become more verbose, and misintepretation becomes more likely.
+In this way, the list gets longer, the requirements become more verbose, and misintepretation becomes more likely.
+Exact meanings are hard to express with natural language.
 We find ourselves reaching for a language with fewer possible meanings and fewer words required to say what we mean.

-This is where a formal grammar becomes useful.
+This is when formal grammar becomes useful.

-At this point it feels like we are very far away from our original task, which was to generate some random valid hex values.
+It's starting to feel like we are drifting from our original task, which is to generate some random hex colors.
-We don't really need a formal grammar for that, do we?
-We can get the job done without it.
-That's absolutely true.
+Do we really need a more exact specification before we start building a hex color Fuzzer?
+We could just address latent ambiguities as they arise.
+While this is true, writing a formal grammar for hex color strings is a worthwhile exercise.
+The grammar won't just help to expose ambiguities.
-It's a worthwhile exercise because it will give us an intuition for how to structure our fuzzers.
+It will also give us an intuition for how to structure our Fuzzers.

 A formal grammar uses patterns of symbols to describe a set of valid strings.
 Let's say that I have four strings, "aa", "AA", "aA" and "Aa".